 - Not covered in this brief are ways to reduce the relative tax burden on residential properties such as by taxing different types of property at different effective tax rates, providing a homestead exemption based simply on a percent of a property’s value, or capping the rate at which a locality can grow its property tax revenue.
 Unless the state picks up the tab from non-PT revenue, reducing the property tax burden on one type of property necessarily raises the burden on the other types.

 - A primary concern about property taxes is that, because they are based on property values, they can, in effect, impose a higher effective tax burden on those with lower incomes than on those with higher incomes.
-A 2015 analysis by the Institute on Taxation and Economic Policy (ITEP) found that nationwide, the lowest income twenty percent of Americans paid 3.6 percent of their income in property taxes, compared to 2.6 percent of income for middle-income taxpayers and 0.7 percent of income for the wealthiest 1 percent of Americans.
-Home values are higher percentage of income for low-income families than for the wealthy.
-See here.
+A 2018 analysis by the Institute on Taxation and Economic Policy (ITEP) found that nationwide, the lowest-income twenty percent of Americans paid 4.2 percent of their income in property taxes, compared to 3.0 percent of income for middle-income taxpayers and 1.7 percent of income for the wealthiest 1 percent of Americans.
+Home values are a higher percentage of income for low-income families than for the wealthy.
 Economists now treat it as a tax on capital and so view it as progressive.
 See Kenyon, Daphne A., The Property Tax-School Dilemma, Policy Focus Report, Lincoln Institute of Land Policy (2007) p.
 35-36.